Medically reviewed by Patrick Carroll, MD

 If you feel fatigued after using a beta blocker, it’s best to talk to your doctor.
 Most of the time, this side effect can be avoided by adjusting your dosage or using a different type of beta blocker medication.

 Most of the time, weight gain from beta blockers is fairly mild.
 Expect to gain one or two pounds, if anything.
-This weight gain can often be reversed by switching to a newer beta blocker.
+This weight gain can often be reversed by switching to another beta blocker.

 There are also several less common side effects of beta blockers.
 These include: